British Gas Heat Pump Tariff: Options, Rates and Full Review

 - Check for exit fees if you are on a British Gas fixed-price contract (standard variable has no exit fees)

-Your smart meter (if you have one) will continue to work with most suppliers.
+Your smart meter will continue to work with most suppliers.
 SMETS2 meters are fully interoperable.
-If you have an older SMETS1 meter, check with your new supplier that it will work correctly.

 British Gas Heat Pump Installation vs Tariff

 It is worth noting that British Gas is a significant heat pump installer in the UK.
-Through their partnership with Daikin and other manufacturers, they offer full heat pump installation packages including:
+Through their partnership with manufacturers, they offer full heat pump installation packages including site survey, MCS-certified installation, BUS grant application (£7,500), and ongoing servicing.

 You can absolutely use British Gas for installation and then switch to a different energy supplier for your electricity tariff.
-The two are completely separate.
-An MCS-certified installation from British Gas is valid regardless of who supplies your electricity.
+The two are completely separate decisions.
+An MCS-certified installation is valid regardless of who supplies your electricity.

 Frequently Asked Questions